Latest Expungement Laws Actively Implemented in Ohio Appeals Court

 You see, that’s the reason why appeals happen.
 They exist because sometimes a court can make a decision in error, and then an appellate court has to do research into the applicable laws to see where the original Court erred and what the correct decision should have been.
 So, to answer, the question, one of the parties may want to appeal the case because the party or their attorney has already done extensive legal research and expects the appellate court to make a favorable decision.

 In expungement cases, an appeal may clearly be necessary because the Court has a lot of different cases to consider.
 They may overlook one of the small aspects of a rule and/or not be quite up to date on the small but impactful series of changes that have been made to expungement laws in recent years.
+In this case, it is much more likely that an offender could have success on apeal.

 While our client was trying to expunge felony convictions, the Court said the client was not an eligible offender because there were more than two misdemeanor convictions on the client’s criminal record.
 We talk about the meaning of “eligible offender” in our article, “The Two Requirements for Expungement in Ohio.”
 For the purposes of this article, the requirements for being an eligible offender have changed several times in the past few years, and the Court was correct that the client would have been ineligible for expungement as recently as early 2021.
 But, given the most recent legislation, the client had no felonies more serious than the fourth or fifth degree, and none of the offenses were offenses of violence.
 Under the current legislation, the number of misdemeanor convictions on a person’s record usually will not become an issue unless one of the convictions is a crime of violence.
 Note that in this case the number of misdemeanors was the pivotal issue, but there are many other factors that can make someone ineligible for expungement/sealing of criminal records.
 We recommend you read our other expungement articles and consult an attorney if you have questions about your specific case.

 Now, because John Fisher knew that his client’s record did, in fact, make the client an eligible offender, they decided to appeal the decision.
-Just having a good case is not always a guarantee that you will win on appeal, but this time the appellate process worked in the favor of our client.
+Just having a good case is not always a guarantee that you will have success on appeal, but this time the appellate process worked in the favor of our client.

 Conclusion